zspecza/figson/contributing.md

 and reading from configuration files.
 Right now, it works with JSON; but the ultimate goal here is to be able to write adapters that map parsing logic to different file extensions, so that different file formats can be parsed.
-JSON, YAML and CSON are planned to be baked-in, but it should be possible to write an adapter to handle any file (XML, for example).
-If you can add this functionality before I do, please feel free to submit a pull request (with tests!).
+JSON, YAML and CSON are already baked-in and supported.

 Needs Refactoring
 -----------------